Rakesh-Kotte-06/namaste-react/README.md

 1. Client Side Routing: The routing is handled by JavaScript in the browser.
 When you navigate to a different route, the page does not reload; instead, the view is updated dynamically by rendering different components.
 This provides a smoother and faster user experience.
 2. Server Side Routing: you have index.html, about.html etc,.. if i click on my anchor tag /about it will whole page and sends the network call to about.html and fetches the about.html and renders that onto the webpage

+# Chunking

+# Code Splitting

+# Dynamic Bundling

+# lazy loading

+# on Demand loading

+this below code is useful to complete delete the nodemodules and package-lock.json rd /s /q node_modules del package-lock.json then again install the npm npm install

+Installing tailwind css
+npm install -D tailwindcss postcss npx tailwindcss init

+but in our project it didn't worked so, we have to use this below method to install after deleting the node modules and package-lock.json and installing npm run the below code

+npm install -D tailwindcss postcss autoprefixer npx tailwindcss init -p

+this below code is to verify the binary is created dir node_modules\.bin

+wirte the below code in tailwind.config.js

+/** @type {import('tailwindcss').Config} \*/
+module.exports = {
+content: [
+"./src/**/\*.{js,jsx,ts,tsx}", // 👈 tell Tailwind where to look for classes ],
+theme: {
+extend: {},
+},
+plugins: [],
+}